ivan-cx/sensish/README.md

 1. ```sudo setup.sh``` will get you all the prerequisites
 2. ```build.sh``` will build and run the program
 3. ```./sensish``` will run the program

-## Decision making

-"So long as I build for myself, the patterns I use will be simple, and human, and full of feeling, because I understand my situation.
-But as soon as a few people begin to build for "the many", their patterns about what is needed become abstract; no matter how well meaning they are, their ideas gradually get out of touch with reality, because they are not faced daily with the living examples of what the patterns say. " THE TIMELESS WAY OF BUILDING by Christopher Alexander